 | |

-A special thanks to Fever for providing us with tickets to Art of the Brick Immersive Experience in Atlanta!
+A special thanks to Fever for providing us with tickets to The Art of the Brick: An Exhibition of LEGO Art in Atlanta!
 As always, all opinions are my own.

 Art of the Brick Immersive Experience

-Then you’re off to explore different rooms of LEGO creations grouped by theme.
-You’ll see over 100 works of LEGO art using more than 1 million LEGO bricks.
+Then it’s time to explore different rooms of LEGO creations grouped by theme.
+There are over 100 works of LEGO art using more than 1 million LEGO bricks to see in this impressive exhibit.

 There’s Sawaya’s iconic Yellow sculpture of a man ripping his chest open with thousands of yellow bricks spilling out, along with smaller versions in different colors.